Centennial School District (Oregon): School name controversy

 On August 9, 2017, the Centennial School District Board voted in favor of renaming three of its elementary schools, Lynch Meadows, Lynch View, and Lynch Wood.
 The reason given behind the move was that the name "Lynch," the surname of a family that donated land for the schools over a hundred years earlier, reminded people of the act of lynching and racial connotations related to it.
-The board decided to change Lynch View's name to Patrick Lynch Elementary while Lynch Meadows and Lynch Wood would drop "Lynch" from their names pending a decision for new permanent names.
+The board decided to change Lynch View's name to Patrick Lynch Elementary.
+Lynch Wood transitioned from Lynch Wood Elementary to Wood Elementary, then after a vote, Powell Butte Elementary.
+Lynch Meadows only removed Lynch from their name, and have left it as Meadows Elementary School.